-Infection is also possible in the implanted joint throughout your life, many years after total joint replacement.
+Infection is also possible, throughout your life, many years after total joint replacement.
 This is thought to occur by bacteria from a distant site traveling to the implant.
 Bladder or kidney infections are the most common source of delayed infections, but dental abscesses, infected ingrown toenails, foot surgery, or bacterial sinus infections can all pose a threat.
-If these infections occur, they should be treated immediately and our office notified.
+If these infections occur, they should be treated immediately and your orthopaedic surgeon's office notified.